eNMS-automation/eNMS/docs/base/contributing.rst

 If one of these checks fails, so will Travis CI after opening the pull request.

+The CI/CD and PR processes are the same, because when you open a PR, this automatically triggers Travis.
+Both Black and Mypy are part of the eNMS CI/CD process.
+Black is a code formatting enforcement tool; see (https://github.com/ambv/black).
+And Mypy is a adds static type hinting to Python for the whole project; see (http://mypy-lang.org/).
+Pre-commit is included in the dev requirements, and a pre-commit hook for black exists, so that each time you commit, it fails if the commit is not black-compliant, AND it automatically reformats your code to be black-compliant (and then you have to recommit).

 If you are updating the documentation, you can build a local version of the docs:

 ::